njsaelim/utilities/README.md

 # Utilities

-This repository is more like a compilation of useful codes for climate analysis work (e.g. extracting, manipulating, and visualizing climate model output, reanalysis, and other related-timeseries).
-Most of these are python codes (with tiny bits of PowerShell script, fortran, and R.)
+This repository is more like a compilation of useful codes for climate analysis work (e.g. extracting, manipulating, and visualizing climate timeseries and more).
+Most of these are python codes and PowerShell script (with tiny bits of fortran and R).

 ## Tool introduction
 ### 1. CMIP6-bash-script